 Your LinkedIn success story doesn’t just rely on clever content ideas.
 It’s about posting quality content regularly to engage with your audience on relevant topics.

-Think about scheduling time, content topics, and factors that boost connection requests.
+Consider scheduling time, content topics, and factors boosting connection requests.
 Follow these best practices to create LinkedIn posts that drive engagement.

 The first thing you should do before you get into regular posting is to understand who your audience is.